Intelligence , Artifical?

 On April 2, 2013, President Obama launched the BRAIN Initiative to “accelerate the development and application of new technologies that will enable researchers to produce dynamic pictures of the brain that show how individual brain cells and complex neural circuits interact at the speed of thought.”
-One can be forgiven to treat all megaprojects with lofty goals with considerable skepticism.
+One can be forgiven for treating megaprojects and lofty goals with considerable skepticism.
 The least convincing movement attached to brain science claims that computers can simulate brain function and will rival human intelligence soon.
 This nonsense has gained both popular approval and also corporate funding from big money corporations such as Google.
+The issues involve the destruction of the meaning of intelligence and the great mistake of confusing programmable machines with living creatures.

 The brain is the organ of the mind.
 Anatomists have described the brain in terms of our evolutionary path.
 We have old-age, middle-age and new-age parts, each with different properties.
 A neuroscientist, Paul McLean, suggested that the human brain could be viewed as three systems of different ages - an old reptilian brain, a middle (early mammalian) brain, topped off with a new, advanced brain, the neocortex.
 The neocortex allows us to learn, adapt and create new modes of behavior.
 The neocortex has the computer equivalent of random access memory (RAM), allowing the input of new information.
 This new information is used to interpret and adjust the operation of read-only memory (ROM) which is built into old and middle brain modules and cannot be modified.
 New babies are not born with the new brain programs.
 Old programs are built in and need not be learned.
 Old programs include some of the most negative qualities – predatory and territorial aggression, anger and fighting, for example.
 Some of our most positive qualities are also innate such as the tendencies to mate, bond and form social units with altruistic features.
 The old brain remains in control of our bodies and our minds.